Harish-Research-Lab/FEAP-AceGen/README.md

 This repository has the files related to the AceGen template that has been developed to automatically generate user elements for [FEAP](http://projects.ce.berkeley.edu/feap/).
 The folders available in this repository are as below:

-- *user-elements*: This folder contains the Mathematica notebooks and the generated FEAP user elements (*elmtXX.f*)
+- **user-elements**: This folder contains the Mathematica notebooks and the generated FEAP user elements (*elmtXX.f*)

+    - *user-elements/thermal*: Steady-state and transient thermal elements.

+    - *user-elements/linelastic*: Quasi-static and dynamic small-strain linear elastic material models.

+    - *user-elements/poroelastic*: Dynamic small-strain poroelastic material models.

+    - *user-elements/hyperelastic*: Large-strain quasi-static hyperelastic material models.

-- *dependencies*: This contains the dependencies for using the Mathematica notebooks and the generated FEAP user elements.
+- **dependencies**: This contains the dependencies for using the Mathematica notebooks and the generated FEAP user elements.

+    - *dependencies/AceGen*: The files in this folder need to be copied to the same folder as the Mathematica notebook to generate the user element.
+More information can be found in the section [How to generate user elements](#how-to-generate-user-elements)

+    - *dependencies/FEAP*: The files in this folder need to be copied into the FEAP folder and compiled prior to usage.
+More information can be found in the section [How to use the generated elements](#how-to-use-the-generated-elements)

+- **benchmarks**:

+- **examples**:

+- **common**:

 ## How to generate user elements